UCL/Mac-Support-Resources/Training-Presentation/PITCHME.md

 Remote access means allowing people to connect to UCL resources through the global public Internet.
 +++
 ### VPN
 VPN puts a user's computer on the UCL network directly.
+Users will need the Cisco AnyConnect client and Sophos anti-virus.
 +++
 ### Desktop@UCL Anywhere
 Desktop@UCL Anywhere provides the user with a Windows Server 2008 Citrix remote desktop experience.
 ---
 ## Filestore@UCL
 Filestore@UCL provides each user with a 100 GB home folder (Home) and provides access to shared folders (GroupFolders), all stored on the central UCL NetApp infrastructure.
++++
 ### Connection Paths
 For GroupFolders ('S-Drive'): `smb://ad.ucl.ac.uk/GroupFolders` For Home ('N-Drive'): `smb://ad.ucl.ac.uk/HomeG/abcdefg` where:
   * abcdefg is the user's userID
   * G is the last character of their userID
++++
 ### Non-DFS
 If DFS fails, please use the [UCL DFS Query Tool](http://webdfs01.ad.ucl.ac.uk/dfs-query/).
 ---